 Some are influenced by my life in New Mexico.
 The landscape of New Mexico can be moody and harsh and at the same time colorful and serene.
 The colors can vary from vivid orange, yellow and violets to somber browns, dark grays and even black.

-Recently I traveled to Ireland where I found many varieties of green and the ever-changing colors of the Atlantic Ocean.
+In the last few years I have traveled to Ireland and the island of Lesvos, Greece where I found many varieties of green and the ever-changing colors of the Atlantic Ocean and Aegean Sea.
 Colors ranged from bright and light to dark and somber in both the seascape and landscape.